WICG/view-transitions/explainer.md

   animation: ::shared-old-fade-out 0.25s;
 }

-// Generated for each shared element with the syntax shared-container-sharedId.
+// Generated for each shared element with the syntax shared-container-sharedid.
 @keyframes ::shared-container-header-id {
   from {
     width: 100px;